AakashKumarNain/diffusion_models/README.md

 this, we are creating this repo to give you enough material to make you understand the working of diffusion models and the maths involved.

-We try to keep everything organized in notebooks that you can run them on **Colab.**
+We try to keep everything organized in notebooks which you can run on **Colab.**
 We are also organizing the content in a series of short blog-posts but that would take some time.
 Also, some of the notebooks presented here are marked as *optional*.
 These notebooks covers the theoretical parts that you should be aware of before reading about diffusion models.